Error44s/Error44s/README.md

 # Hi everyone :wave:

-A full stack developer who likes to develop in his spare time, enjoys watching anime and puts a lot of time and effort into his projects I also jump from project to project and love my work If you like you can visit my projects [Siesta](https://siesta.red/), [freunde's eden](https://discord.gg/RKWzcS2teU) and not to forget my private website [Website](https://bio.link/error44).
+A full stack developer who likes to develop in his spare time, enjoys watching anime and puts a lot of time and effort into his projects I also jump from project to project and love my work If you like you can visit my projects [Siesta](https://siesta.red/), [Kawaii Hub](https://discord.gg/RKWzcS2teU) and not to forget my private website [Website](https://error44.tech/).

-### A small overview of my Github statistics
+### Some statistics about me and my activity on GitHub:

 ![Error44s's github stats](https://github-readme-stats.vercel.app/api?username=error44s&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515&hide_border=True)